detectiveno2/2020-react-37-be/README.md

    `git init`
    `git clone https://github.com/detectiveno2/exercise-css.git`

-2. Go to Back-end folder.
+2. Go to Back-end folder that you have just clone.

 3. Install all package of npm:
    `npm install`